FedEx to end ground delivery business with Amazon

 Amazon said in a statement Wednesday that "FedEx has been a great partner over the years and we appreciate all their work delivering packages to our customers."

-Besides building its own delivery business, Amazon wants to drop off packages to its shopper's doorsteps even faster, which is proving to be a bigger expense for the company than expected.
+Besides building its own delivery business, the online retailer wants to drop off packages to its shopper's doorsteps even faster, which is proving to be a bigger expense than expected.
 Last month, Amazon admitted it would cost more than the $800 million it had said it would spend to switch its Prime two-day delivery promise to one-day delivery.
 The higher costs were related to reconfiguring its warehouses and moving products and goods to facilities that were closer to its customers.

 Analysts said FedEx would still have a role in moving some Amazon packages, but it would be an even smaller part of its business.